Izumi Garden Tower

 The Izumi Garden Tower (泉ガーデンタワー, Izumi Gāden Tawā, Spring Garden Tower) is a 201 m (roughly 659 ft) high-rise building in the Roppongi district of Tokyo.
 The tower features a hotel, apartments, a fitness center, offices, shops and restaurants.
-When construction was completed in 2002, the tower was the tallest building in Minato-ku, although it has since been surpassed by the Mori Tower of Roppongi Hills.
+When construction was completed in 2002, the tower was the tallest building in Minato-ku, although it has since been surpassed by the Roppongi Hills Mori Tower.

 The basement of the Izumi Garden Tower is directly connected to Roppongi-itchōme Station on the Tokyo Metro Namboku Line.